How many more telescopes do you need? Just one more or so goes the joke.

 Last but not least: final cost, and adherence to the budget forecast.
 The cost spec was simple: MOANA should not be more expensive than a high quality equivalent commercial instrument (eg: ASA Newtonian).
 This is a major challenge, as commercial instrument clearly benefit from an economy of scale.
 In particular, the cost of CNC machined part goes down dramatically as the number of part in the series increases.
 The other aspect is adherence to budget: it would be very easy to underestimate cost, or the amount of work involved.

-Choice of the optical formula: The constraint on fabricability, tolerance, collimation and cost oriented me towards a Corrected Newtonian.
+Choice of the optical formula: the constraint on fabricability, tolerance, collimation and cost oriented me towards a Corrected Newtonian.
 The best Corrected Newtonian optical formula is without a doubt the Hyperbolic Newtonian.
 However, when I started the project (5 years ago) the optical correctors and main mirrors for the Hyperbolic Newtonian were, and generally still are, relatively rare (ASA makes a large professional Hyperbolic Newtonian & corrector, Hubble Optics sells mirrors and correctors for this formula to amateurs).
 The Parabolic Newtonian has the following advantages over the hyperbolic: can work or be tested on a small field without a corrector, wide range of correctors commercially available (Wynne correctors, Paracorr), can be used with a generic focal increaser (PowerMate or equivalent) for planetary or long focal work, could be used visually with the right eye pieces and without the corrector.
 Further many manufacturers make parabolic primaries, offering a wide choice.
 In the end I went for the safe, well documented and traditional Parabolic Corrected Newtonian.

 The coma corrector, or corrector (as it may also helps with field flattening) is central in the optical design of MOANA.
 In fact the whole telescope is designed around and for the corrector.
-This philosophy is quite the opposite of most cheap commercial Newtonian telescope, where the coma corrector is too often an afterthought slapped in after the owner realizes the off axis image is unacceptable for photography.
+This philosophy is quite the opposite of most cheap commercial Newtonian telescopes, where the coma corrector is too often an afterthought slapped in after the owner realizes the off axis image is unacceptable for photography.

 - then to not compromise too much on the secondary mirror size and still keep low vignetting over the entire sensor, the instrument becomes limited to an APS-C sensor as the biggest sensor that can be illuminated.